userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 ### Torso Driver Interface

-This interface is used for the ROS package for torso control and status feedback.
-The package defines several topics for publishing and subscribing to information about the status of torso motors, and control commands.
-The following is a detailed description of each topic and its associated message types:
+This interface is used for torso control and status feedback ROS package.
+The package defines multiple  topics for publishing and subscribing to the status of torso motors and control commands.
+The following are detailed descriptions of each topic and its related message types:

 <table style="width: 100%; border-collapse: collapse;">
   <tr>